j-seixas/feup-asso/simple-draw/README.md

 }
 ````

-In order to selected the multiple objects we added `eventListener`s in the Viewports in order to drag the mouse and make a rectangular selection.
-These `eventListener`s call the `Selection`'s function `newSelection`.
+In order to select the multiple objects, we added event listeners to the viewports.
+This was necessary so that we could drag the mouse and make a rectangular selection.
+The event listeners call the function `newSelection` in the `Selection` class.

-Example of the call to the `newSelection` in `SVGRender` (in `CanvasRender` is similar)
+Example of a call to the `newSelection` in `SVGRender` (in `CanvasRender` is similar):

 ````typescript
 this.svg.addEventListener('mousedown', (e: MouseEvent) => {
     // get start position of the selection rectangle